SAP-archive/sap-hana-driver-for-sqltools/README.md

 3. Follow the instructions for installing an extension from a `.vsix` file in the [VSCode's guide](https://code.visualstudio.com/docs/editor/extension-gallery#_install-from-a-vsix).

 ## Usage

+After installing the SAP HANA Driver for SQLTools, you will be able to create connections to SAP HANA Database, explore tables and views and run queries.
+For more information on how to use SQLTools please refer to [SQLTools extension](https://marketplace.visualstudio.com/items?itemName=mtxr.sqltools)

 ### Creating connection schema for the assistant